When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 Is Sleep Apnea Genetic?

+If someone in your family has sleep apnea, you may wonder whether you’re more likely to develop it, too.
 Sleep apnea is a common sleep disorder that causes a person to repeatedly stop breathing as they sleep.
-As a result of these breathing difficulties, people with sleep apnea often snore and may experience daytime tiredness, morning headaches, irritability, and difficulty concentrating.
+As a result, people with sleep apnea often snore and may experience daytime tiredness, morning headaches, irritability, and difficulty concentrating.

 Is Sleep Apnea Hereditary?